Kyyle2114/EP-SAM/README.md

 pip install -r requirements.txt
 ```

-Additional packages such as ASAP are required to extract patches from WSI.
-Install the following two packages to run the code:
+Additional package is required to extract patches from WSI.
+Install the following package to run the code:

-- [OpenSlide](https://openslide.org/download/) 3.4.1 (ASAP 1.8 depends on libopenslide)
 - [ASAP](https://github.com/computationalpathologygroup/ASAP) 1.8 (1.9 does not support the Philips scanner TIFF file format of the Center_4)

 ## How to Use